Possible power cutoffs to 600,000 Northern California customers crashes PG&E's website

+SACRAMENTO, Calif. — Millions of people were poised to lose electricity throughout northern and central California after Pacific Gas & Electric Co. announced Tuesday it would shut off power in the largest preventive outage in state history to try to avert wildfires caused by faulty lines.

-Southern California Edison's website showed Tuesday that more than 106,000 customers in parts of eight counties could face power cuts.
+PG&E said it would begin turning off power to 800,000 customers in 34 counties starting after midnight Wednesday amid forecasts of windy, dry weather that create extreme fire danger.
+To the south, Southern California Edison also said Tuesday that more than 106,000 of its customers in parts of eight counties could face power cuts.

-The largest numbers of potentially affected SoCal Edison customers are in Los Angeles County and to the east in San Bernardino and Riverside counties.
-Also under consideration are areas to the west in Ventura County and to the north in Kern, Tulare, Inyo and Mono counties.

-Carley Gomez, meteorologist for ABC10, said Shortly after 9 a.m.
-Tuesday, the National Weather Service upgraded their Fire Weather Watch to a Red Flag Warning.
+Outages are planned in more than half of California's 58 counties, although not everyone in those counties will have their power cut.

+The news came as residents in the region's wine country north of San Francisco marked the two-year anniversary of deadly wildfires that killed 44 and destroyed thousands of homes.
+San Francisco is the only county in the nine-county Bay Area where power will not be affected.

 READ MORE PG&E CONTENT: